 This is highly unlikely.
-All four gospels say He was buried and all by Joseph of Arimathea.
+All four Gospels state that He was buried and all by Joseph of Arimathea.
 Not only that, but Mark’s burial account was likely taken from an even earlier source, making it highly reliable.

 • If Jesus was never buried, what happened to His body?

 • Do you think this is more or less likely than the Resurrection?

 This theory is ridiculous considering Jesus' physical state of being.
 Not only would He had had to survive His punishment, He also would have had to unwrap Himself out of about 75 pounds of burial garments and spices, which were typical for that time.
 He would have had to roll a stone out of the groove on which it sat, beat up or sneak around the guards, and hide out without leaving a blood trail, getting tired, or passing out.
 Remember, He would have been walking around with exposed bones, pierced hands and feet, a burst heart and lung, and dislocated shoulders.
 That is impossible for a human.

 • What do you think of this theory?